NUAA-WatchDog/linux-elf-binary-signer/README.md

 # linux-elf-binary-signer

-🐧 Add digital signature into an ELF binary.
+🐧 Adding digital signature into an ELF binary.

 Created by : Mr Dk.